Discoverers is the Friends of Richmond Park activities programme for families and young people.

-Isabella Trail You can still download our popular Trail Leaflet and see if you can follow all the clues to a pleasant picnic spot!
+Isabella Trail You can still download our popular Trail Leaflet and follow the clues.
+It's a lovely time to visit and see the beatiful Autumn colours.

-Go to the "Out and About" page for more information including how to download the Isabella Plantation Trail Leaflet.
+Go to the "Out and About" page to download the Isabella Plantation Trail Leaflet and for more information.

 |At the planning stage - watch this space!|